Chart Color Schemes

 Narrabeen - Wheeler Heights features a more urban dwelling mix with significant apartment living, with above-average rates of outright home ownership

-In Narrabeen-Wheeler Heights, as per the latest Census, 32.7% of dwellings were houses while 67.2% consisted of semi-detached homes, apartments, and other types.
-This contrasts with Sydney metropolitan areas where 57.6% were houses and 42.4% were other dwellings.
-Home ownership in Narrabeen-Wheeler Heights stood at 33.5%, similar to the Sydney metro average, with mortgaged properties at 30.7% and rented ones at 35.8%.
-The median monthly mortgage repayment was $2,817, lower than Sydney's $3,000, while median weekly rent was $580 compared to Sydney's $592.
-Nationally, Narrabeen-Wheeler Heights' mortgage repayments were higher at $2,817 versus Australia's average of $1,863, and rents were substantially above the national figure of $375.
+In Narrabeen - Wheeler Heights, as per the latest Census, 32.7% of dwellings were houses while 67.2% were other types such as semi-detached, apartments, and 'other' dwellings.
+In contrast, Sydney metropolitan area had 57.6% houses and 42.4% other dwellings.
+Home ownership in Narrabeen - Wheeler Heights was similar to Sydney metro at 33.5%, with mortgaged dwellings at 30.7% and rented dwellings at 35.8%.
+The median monthly mortgage repayment in the area was $2,817, lower than Sydney metro's $3,000.
+Weekly rent median was $580 compared to Sydney metro's $592.
+Nationally, Narrabeen - Wheeler Heights' mortgage repayments were higher at $2,817 versus Australia's average of $1,863, while rents were substantially higher at $580 compared to the national figure of $375.

 Frequently Asked Questions - Housing